-Metro Dallas patent attorney Chris Cauble penned an article for the Dallas Business Journal in which he shares his knowledge and insights about intellectual property and how it can be either a benefit or a risk for private equity investors.
+Metro Dallas patent attorney Chris Cauble penned an article for the Dallas Business Journal in which he shares his knowledge and insights about intellectual property and how it can be a benefit or risk for private equity investors.

-Cauble covers the basic categories of IP — patents, trademarks, copyrights and trade secrets — and moves to the more complex undertaking of determining the valuation of an IP portfolio.
+Cauble covers the basic categories of IP — patents, trademarks, copyrights, and trade secrets — and moves to the more complex undertaking of determining the valuation of an IP portfolio.
 The due diligence involved in valuations should include a formal review of each patent, with specific attention to maintenance fees, time remaining on patent terms, and formal documentation.
-Similar steps should be taken for trademarks and copyrights, but a valuation of trade secrets may require an investigation into a company’s confidentially programs, agreements and policies.
+Similar steps should be taken for trademarks and copyrights, but a valuation of trade secrets may require an investigation into a company’s confidentially programs, agreements, and policies.

 While an evaluation of this nature can take significant time and money, Cauble says that these processes may reveal hidden gems and untapped assets that can increase the value of a company’s eventual sale or be used in a leveraged acquisition.
 “Patents in particular are a good asset to leverage against,” Cauble says, “as they are easily identifiable and can be more readily evaluated for the value they bring to the company’s business.”